shinobukawano/hubspot-crm-importer/README.md

 You can run this script with [sample import files from HubSpot Academy](https://knowledge.hubspot.com/articles/kcs_article/contacts/sample-import-files).

 Open your terminal, and execute `python main.py` command.
-It loads those files from `csv` directory  and creates contacts, companies, and deals records into your HubSpot portal.
+It loads those files from `csv` directory and creates contacts, companies, and deals data into your HubSpot portal.

 <img src="assets/3.gif" width="500"/>